Hannah37/Logistic-Regression/README.md

 # Logistic-Regression
+Implementation of Logistic Regression with Gaussian distribution data as input.
-Logistic Regression without ML library
+All codes are implemented without using the ML library except for verification.